ascentiaci/server_fileconverter_fastapisoffice/README.md

 ```
 apt install supervisor
 ```
-View the file and adapt it if necessary.
+Create a supervisor configuration file.

 ```
-cat /etc/supervisor/conf.d/my_project.conf
+vi /etc/supervisor/conf.d/my_project.conf
 ```
+Paste the following text into the file and change it if necessary.

 ```
 [program:fastapi-app]